-Ground and other lease income increased to \$11.3 million during the three months ended March 31, 2018 from \$5.2 million for the same period in 2017.
-The increase in 2018 was primarily due to an increase of \$2.8 million of percentage rent earned on our Park Hotels Portfolio and \$3.3 million of ground and other lease income earned on six Ground Leases originated or acquired after April 1, 2017.
-Our Park Hotels Portfolio lease was amended in November 2016 to provide that the annual percentage rent payable under the lease will be paid in the first quarter in respect of the prior calendar year, starting in the first quarter 2018.
+Ground and other lease income increased to \$9.9 million during the three months ended June 30, 2018 from \$4.9 million for the same period in 2017.
+The increase in 2018 was primarily due to ground and other lease income earned on eight Ground Leases originated or acquired subsequent to July 1, 2017.

-Other income for the three months ended March 31, 2018 consists primarily of interest income earned on our cash balances.
-Other income for the three months ended March 31, 2017 consists primarily of interest income earned on fundings provided to a certain investment in a Ground Lease.
+Other income for the three months ended June 30, 2018 consists primarily of a \$1.5 million termination fee received by us in connection with the termination of a purchase contract for the purchase of the leased fee interest in a property due to the exercise by another entity of a pre-existing pre-emptive right to acquire such property and interest income earned on our cash balances.
+Other income for the three months ended June 30, 2017 consists primarily of interest income earned on financing provided to a Ground Lease tenant.

-During the three months ended March 31, 2018, we incurred interest expense from our secured financings including the 2017 Secured Financing, the 2017 Revolver and the 2017 Hollywood Mortgage of \$3.3 million.
-During the three months ended March 31, 2017, interest expense of \$2.1 million represents the amount of interest expense allocated to us by iStar.
-Interest expense was allocated to us by calculating our average net assets as a percentage of the average net assets in iStar's net lease business segment.
+During the three months ended June 30, 2018, we incurred interest expense from our secured financings including the 2017 Secured Financing, the 2017 Revolver and the 2017 Hollywood Mortgage of \$3.4 million.
+During the three months ended June 30, 2017, we incurred interest expense of \$2.2 million from our 2017 Secured Financing.